Chas Gerretsen: Hollywood (1975–1989)

-In 1984 Chas produced and directed a one-hour documentary "The Longest Holiday" a view on the Joys of Aging in Sun City, Arizona which was bought by RAI, ORTF and the BBC.
+In 1984 Gerretsen produced and directed a one-hour documentary "The Longest Holiday" a view on the Joys of Aging in Sun City, Arizona which was bought by RAI, ORTF and the BBC.

 During his time in Hollywood, he worked as a "special advertising and publicity photographer" on over a hundred feature films.

 After leaving the French photo agency Gamma over 80.000 of his photographic negatives and slides were missing, including many from Chile.
 The remainder of his files, his negatives and slides are now stored in the archives of the Netherlands Photo Museum.

-In June 2019, KINO Rotterdam made a short (32 min) documentary about Chas's life and the images he had taken during the six months he worked as a still photographer on Apocalypse Now.
-It was chosen for participation in the Il Cinema Ritrovato in Bologna, Italy.
-The documentary, 'The Dutch Angle: Chas Gerretsen & Apocalypse Now' created a lot of interest and was included in the Blue Ray release of 'Apocalypse Now Final Cut'.

 Rediscovery

-Thirty-two years later, in 2021, at the age of 77, Gerretsen's photographs were 're-discovered'.
-A 256-page photobook, Apocalypse Now, The Lost Archives, with many never-before-published photographs taken during his six-months stay on the set in the Philippines was published by Prestel/Pinguin/Random House.
+In June 2019, KINO Rotterdam made a short (32 min) documentary about Gerretsen's life and the images he had taken during the six months he worked as a still photographer on Apocalypse Now.
+The documentary was chosen for participation in the Il Cinema Ritrovato in Bologna, Italy.
+"The Dutch Angle: Chas Gerretsen & Apocalypse Now" created a lot of interest and was included in the Blu-ray release of 'Apocalypse Now Final Cut'.
+Gerretsen's photographs were 're-discovered' in 2020.
+A 256-page photobook, Apocalypse Now, The Lost Archives, with many never-before-published photographs, taken during his six-months stay on the set in the Philippines, was published by Prestel/Pinguin/Random House.
 The book was released worldwide in September 2021.

 A retrospective exhibition of his work and life was exhibited 16 October 2021 – 8 May 2022 at the Nederlands Fotomuseum in Rotterdam.
 A 256 page catalogue, in English and Dutch, accompanied the exhibition.

 In addition, his autobiography was released in the Netherlands on 11 September 2021, to excellent reviews by all the major Dutch newspapers.